Villanova College (Australia)

 Sport

 The college is a foundation member of the Associated Independent Colleges (AIC).
 The college has sporting fields at Tingalpa, in Brisbane's east suburbs.
-The AIC sporting association is for all years from fives to open.
+The AIC Sporting Association is for all years from five to open.
 It comprises 8 schools, Marist College Ashgrove, St Edmunds College, Ipswich, St Patrick's College, Iona College, Padua College, St Laurence's College and St. Peters Lutheran College.
-The sports played by the association are rugby union, soccer, cricket, basketball, volleyball, tennis, swimming, chess, Water Polo, athletics and cross country.
+The sports played by the association are rugby union, soccer, Australian Football League, cricket, basketball, volleyball, tennis, swimming, chess, Water Polo, athletics and cross country.

 AIC premierships